Closed Systems of Invertible Maps: Function Terminology

-We can look at a general form of mapping composition corresponding to clones. \begin{defn} A collection of mappings on $A$ is called a \emph{multiclone} if it is closed under the operations $\{i_1,\oplus,\Delta,\nabla,\tau,\zeta\}$ and the partial operations $\{\circ_i\vert i\in \N\}$.
+We can look at a general form of mapping composition corresponding to clones.
+Remember that to be closed under a 0-ary operation such as $i_1$ means to include that constant. \begin{defn} Let $A$ be a set.
+A collection of mappings on $A$ is called a \emph{multiclone} on $A$ if it is closed under the operations $\{i_1,\oplus,\Delta,\nabla,\tau,\zeta\}$ and the partial operations $\{\circ_i\mid i\in \N\}$.
 Let $F\subseteq M(A)$ be a collection of mappings.
 Then we write $C_\Delta(F)$ for the closure under the operations,\ i.e. the \emph{multiclone generated by} $F$. \end{defn}

 However in order to focus on the realm of bijective mappings, we are predominately interested in closure without the $\Delta$ and $\nabla$ operations.